Radium as a Water Contaminant

 The optimum treatment technology for radium removal from drinking water depends on the water properties; for instance, pH will affect the chemical bonding of radium and therefore removal efficiencies for different treatment processes.
 Identification of the best radium water treatment process by analyzing water test data is problematic; it is best to perform a pilot study.

 WETS has many years of experience in treating radionuclides such as radium.
-Our pilot study for radium removal from drinking water typically looks at ion exchange, green sand filtration, coagulation/dual filter media, and hydrous manganese oxidation filtration.
+Our pilot study for radium removal from drinking water typically looks at ion exchange, and radium water filter processing such as green sand filtration, coagulation/dual filter media, and hydrous manganese oxidation filtration.
 Radon gas, the immediate decay product of radium, is often also a health concern where radium is present.
 Our proprietary aeration/filtration unit can both remove radon gas through aeration and remove radium from water through filtration in a single unit, saving in treatment costs and allowing for a smaller footprint for the treatment unit.

 Whether you want a new water treatment system installed, need your current one inspected and repaired, or just want a free quote, contact the WETS LLC.
 With years of experience in the industry, our skilled team members are trained and knowledgeable with a variety of leading water equipment and products.
 Our certified water purification experts are here to help.